jhb15/NameSorter/README.md

 #### To Download Application:
 >
->> Step 1: Go to the this tagged release, https://github.com/jhb15/NameSorter/releases/tag/1.0
+>> Step 1: Navigate to the release page of this GitHub page and find the lates one, or follow this link.
+[Latest Release](https://github.com/jhb15/NameSorter/releases/latest)

 >
 >> Step 2: You should have a list of zip files in front of you, download the most relevant .zip for you 'NameSorter_Linux_.zip' for linux systems and 'NameSorter_Windows_.zip' for windows systems.
 There is also a zip containing both options 'NameSorter_All.zip'.
 >